-The Federal Rules of Criminal Procedure, more commonly termed as the FRCP, govern court procedure in United States Federal District Courts for civil cases (as opposed to criminal cases, which are governed by the Federal Rules of Criminal Procedure).
+The Federal Rules of Criminal Procedure, more commonly termed as the FRCP, govern court procedure in United States Federal District Courts for civil cases (as opposed to criminal cases, which the Federal Rules of Criminal Procedure govern).

-The FRCP is virtually invariably used by federal courts as their rules of civil process, despite the fact that federal courts are supposed to follow the substantive law of the states as rules of judgement in cases where state law is in issue.
-Although 35 of the 50 states have enacted rules that are based on the FRCP, states are free to make their own rules that are applicable in state courts.
+The FRCP is virtually invariably used by federal courts as their rules of civil process, even though federal courts are supposed to follow the substantive law of the states as rules of judgment in cases where state law is an issue.
+Although 35 50 states have enacted statutes based on the FRCP, conditions are free to make their own rules applicable in state courts.

 Rule 32.
 Sentencing and Judgment